Dr Helen Upright

-Dr Helen Upright, Consultant Clinical Psychologist
+Consultant Clinical Psychologist

-I am a Chartered clinical psychologist registered with the Health Care Professionals Council.
-Since completing my Doctorate in Clinical Psychology at Leeds University, I have worked in the NHS child and adult mental health services.
-As well as my part-time CCPS work, I currently work as the Lead Psychologist for Cambridgeshire Office of Children and Young People where I manage and supervise clinical psychologists and also hold a clinical caseload.
-My clinical work involves highly complex assessments, the development of formulations and individual therapy in a variety of approaches.
-I also offer consultations to other professionals as well as teaching, training and supervision.
 I have worked with adults and children for many years in a range of settings and presenting with a variety of mental health problems, including depression, anxiety (generalised and specific), PTSD, anger, self harm and eating issues.
 I have worked with individuals, couples, families and schools/ institutions.
 I predominately employ a cognitive behavioural approach and have undergone further post-doctoral training.
 However, I also have a particular interest in attachment, trauma (and am fully qualified and competent to deliver all NICE guidance approved interventions including trauma-focussed cognitive therapy and EMDR for adults or children) and have co-authored a book about parenting children with challenging behaviour.

-Dr Louise Watson
+Dr Louise Watson,

 I am a fully qualified and experienced Clinical Psychologist, registered with the Health Care Professionals Council (HCPC).
 I am able to provide high-quality, experienced, evidence-based assessments and interventions to support people of all ages, for a range of presenting difficulties.